octos4murai/personal-site/posts/synchrony-and-event-handling-in-javascript.md

 > bar

-Under the hood though, "variable and function definitions are hoisted at the top of the enclosing scope" ([Vilcu 2016](http://stackoverflow.com/a/34561247)).
+Under the hood though, "variable and function definitions are hoisted at the top of the enclosing scope" ([Vilcu](http://stackoverflow.com/a/34561247), 2016).
 JavaScript runs code in two phases: the (1) creation phase and the (2) execution phase.
 In the creation phase, JavaScript *hoists* the definitions so that the program is actually executed like this:

 ```javascript/9,14
 var stringToPrint;